vijaysnp/Iot_data_handling_system/README.md

 ## 🛠 Skills

-Python, Fast-API
+Python, Fast-API, HTML

 ## Features
-- integration of Rabbitmq for iot data handing
+- integration of Rabbitmq for iot data handing with mqtt plugin
+- publish and sibscribe mqtt messaging service
 - integration of mongodb for data storage
-- sending iot data by mail service configuration
+- sending tempreture data by mail service configuration

 ## Installation